gouldsonium/the-modding-bungalo/_lists/ghoulified/read-me.md

 ## Credits and Thanks

 - _YOU_ for reading this.
-- Althro & Ylikollikas for answering all my questions.
+- Ghoul smasher Biggie Forn and LaLa for being super helpful
+- WhisperDealer for the website
 - Halgari and everyone on the WJ Team - Wabbajack is awesome and so are you.
 - All of the amazing mod authors whose work made this modlist possible.